arron21/spiritandground-hugo/content/poetry/first.md

 with my lack of math skills-

-Or, maybe that’s an excuse;
+or, maybe that’s an excuse;

 prolonged torture: masachist.

-And so, I’ll be a therapist.
+And so, I’ll be a therapist;

-And maybe I’ll spend some time
+maybe then I’ll spend some time

 in the trees,